uakfdotb/ghostpp/readme.txt

-!addadmin <name>        add a new admin to the database for this realm !addban <name> <reason> add a new ban to the database for this realm !ban                    alias to !addban
+!addadmin <name>        add a new admin to the database for this realm !addban <name> <reason> add a new ban to the database for this realm !announce <sec> <msg>   set the announce message (the bot will print <msg> every <sec> seconds in the game lobby), leave blank or "off" to disable the announce message
+!autohost <m> <p> <n>   auto host up to <m> games, auto starting when <p> players have joined, with name <n>, leave blank or "off" to disable auto hosting
+!autostart <players>    auto start the game when the specified number of players have joined, leave blank or "off" to disable auto start
+!ban                    alias to !addban
 !channel <name>         change channel
 !checkadmin <name>      check if a user is an admin on this realm